PascalMarechal/cpphttp/README.md

 Make websites with cpp.

 ## Before You Begin
-You need to install cmake & google test on your system or use docker.
+You need to install cmake & google test with mocks on your system or use docker.
+Check "Dockerfile.dev" for more information.

 ## Docker
 In order to test the project with docker you have to make sure your environment is up by using.